yuxi-liu-wired/cheela/src/starquake/rescue3.md

 "Over a thousand greats ago," Watson-Crick replied.
 "Could we have a dozen turns, Admiral?"

 Star-Glider considered.
 "I'll give you a half-dozen.
-Then we'd better get on with the main purpose of the mission&mdash;fix that rocket and rescue the humans."
+Then we'd better get on with the main purpose of the mission---fix that rocket and rescue the humans."

 The humanologists were greatly disappointed that all they had to study was a human head, and _it_ was over two meters from the porthole.
 But they did what they could and were finished when only five turns were up.